opendocsg/slw-judgments-backfill/2018_SGHC_261/report.md

 _Building and construction law_ – _Dispute resolution_

 [LawNet Editorial Note: The appeal in Civil Appeal No 204 of 2018 was allowed by the Court of Appeal on 26 March 2019.
-See [2019] SGCA 36.]
+See <span class="citation">[2019] SGCA 36</span>.]

 27 November 2018